How Do Banks Verify Income for an Auto Loan?

 There are many factors outside of how much money you make to consider when shopping for a new car.
-While your income will definitely play a role in what terms you qualify for, other key things lenders look for as related to your income are:
+While your income will definitely play a role in what auto financing you qualify for, other key things lenders look for as related to your income are:

 Debt to Income